 - Their thick coat will shed excessively through the shedding season.

-The Australian Husky is a wonderfully balanced canine who would suit many family homes.
+The Australian Husky is a wonderfully balanced canine that would suit many family homes.
 Before you welcome him into your home be sure that you can commit to at least 1 hour of exercise every day, a strict grooming schedule, and the patience needed to train this potentially stubborn boy.

 Whilst he may lean towards one parent more so than the other, as long as you like both breeds (and how could you not?) you will be forever thankful that you welcomed him into your life!